theupdateframework/pep-on-pypi-with-tuf/README.rst

 all metadata and targets, or none of them, are added.
 The project transaction processes and consistent snapshot process SHOULD work concurrently.
-Finally, project transaction processes SHOULD keep in memory the latest *claimed*, *recently-claimed* and *binned* metadata so that they will be correctly updated in new consistent snapshots.
+Finally, project transaction processes SHOULD keep in memory the latest *claimed*, *recently-claimed* and *bins* metadata so that they will be correctly updated in new consistent snapshots.

 All project transactions MAY be placed in a single queue and processed